CrowdLinker/navigation-components/docs/navigate-anywhere.md

 }
 ```

-#### What is the difference?

-`useNavigator()` resolves paths relative to the _navigator_ and `useNavigate()` resolves paths relative to the _screen_.
-There are some cases where a parent navigator might not be present, for example running a unit test or building an isolated subnavigator, or logically the paths might make more sense.
+This utility might be handy in cases where a navigation is a side-effect of another user action, for example after a user logs in, or after they successfully updated their profile

 ## Summary